 Merge binary comparisons provide a way to compare binary (typically non-text and non-image) data files.
 If you wish to see the differences between files at a byte level, this is the best type of comparison to use.
 Merge can interpret and display the bytes that make up the files in various ways to give, for example, a hexadecimal, decimal or floating-point view of the file data.

 If you haven’t already, spending a few moments browsing the Instant Overview of File Comparison and Merging will help you quickly become familiar with Merge file comparisons.
-It might also be helpful to review the The Ribbon and the Toolbar: Making the Most of the Merge User Interface on Different Versions of Windows topic.
+It might also be helpful to review the Making the Most of the Ribbon topic.

 Performing a comparison

-You can open a new binary comparison tab by clicking the New binary comparison button in the quick access toolbar (above the ribbon), the ribbon itself (or the drop-down menu for the leftmost ribbon item), or the drop-down menu attached to the New text comparison toolbar button in the old-style Merge interface.
+You can open a new binary comparison tab by clicking the New binary comparison button in the quick access toolbar (above the ribbon) or the ribbon itself (or the drop-down menu for the leftmost ribbon item).

 Two empty areas where the compared files will be displayed take up the majority of the window.
 Above each file pane is an entry field that you can use to enter the path to a file that you want to compare.

 To compare two files, you can type the paths of two files into the entry fields or use the buttons on the right-hand end of the entry fields to choose files to compare.